 Based in the United States, RarePlayingCards.com was formed to help magicians, collectors, cardists, and poker players find and purchase some of the most sought after playing cards from one trusted place.
 All of our decks are stored in a climate-controlled warehouse to ensure that they remain in top condition.

 We were inspired to bring some of the highest quality designer and limited edition decks to you.
-Serving nearly a thousand customers per month, have become one of the top online retailers for those seeking the finest and most luxurious playing cards in the world.
+Serving nearly a thousand customers per month, RarePlayingCards.com is the largest online retailer for those seeking the finest and most luxurious playing cards in the world.

 Our cards ship all over the world in protective packaging.
 Tracking numbers are included for all orders.
 Orders are dispatched within 24 hours to ensure that they arrive to you as quick as possible.
 Read more about our Shipping & Returns.

 Some interesting facts about playing cards

 - The first recorded use of playing cards was in China sometime around the 12th century.
 They reached Europe around the year 1360

 - The United States Playing Card Company (USPCC) is the world's largest producer of playing cards.
 Founded in 1876, they produce over 100,000,000 decks of playing cards each year

 - The reason for the Ace of Spades looking different was started in France.
 The rulers saw a way to make more money by taxing the Ace of Spades, the only card in the deck.
 Aces were given extra open space so that they could be stamped to show that the tax was paid